avaframe/FlowPy/readme.md

 ![z_delta_max](img/z_delta_max.png)

-### Flow direction algorithm
+### Terrain based routing

-The flow direction algorithm is dependent on the terrain.
+Teh terrain based routing is dependend on the slope angle.
 The Holmgren (1994) algorithm [1] is used in different kind of models and works well for avalanches but also rockfall or soil slides.
 The exponent exp allows to control the divergence of the spreading.
 For avalanches a exponent of 8 shows good results.
 To reach a single flow in step terrain, an exponent of 75 is considered.